Syllabus | Schedule | Homework & Assignments | Resources | Materials Links | Blog

 LAB POLICIES

-• There is a required laboratory fee for this course which is used for software updates, course supporting materials, and supplies.
+• There is a required laboratory fee for this course which is used for course materials and supplies that you can keep.

-• HOURS WILL BE POSTED ON THE DVL FRONT DOOR
+• LAB HOURS WILL BE POSTED ON THE New Media Lab FRONT DOOR

 DISCLAIMER